Active Resolution of inflammation in airway diseases

 Research focus:

-The inflammatory response is a protective mechanism, but chronic inflammation results in tissue damage.
-Thus, inflammation is normally self-regulated by an active resolution phase which involves specialized pro-resolving mediators (SPMs) such as lipoxins, resolvins, protectins and maresin.
-SPMs limit the infiltration of neutrophils and stimulate their clearance; they improve phagocytosis and the elimination of bacteria.
-SPMs are also involved in adaptive immunity with the regulation of T and B lymphocytes.
-Thus, abnormalities in SPMs biosynthesis or function could play a major role in chronic inflammatory diseases and excessive inflammatory conditions associated with cystic fibrosis, chronic obstructive pulmonary disease, surfactant metabolism abnormalities, viral and bacterial infections, air pollution and some cancers.
+The inflammatory response is a protective mechanism but its persistence results in tissue damage.
+Thus, this process is normally autoregulated by an active resolution phase which requires specialized pro-resolving lipid mediators (SPM) such as lipoxins, resolvins, protectins and maresins.
+SPMs limit the infiltration of neutrophils and stimulate their clearance; they improve phagocytosis and the elimination of bacteria and are also involved in adaptive immunity with the regulation of T and B lymphocytes.
+Thus, abnormalities in the biosynthesis or function of SPMs would play a major role in chronic inflammatory diseases.

 Main results: